 Tuition and fees vary by degree program and the type of student you are.

 This graduate program accepts new students every one to two years.
-The next acceptance cycle will begin with applicants for Fall Semester 2020.
-Future admission cycles will begin with students applying for Fall 2020, Fall 2022, Fall 2024, etc.
+The next acceptance cycle will begin with applicants for Fall 2023.
+Future admission cycles will begin with students applying for Fall 2023, Fall 2025, Fall 2026, etc.